codeincontext/vim-tmux-pane-switcher/README.md

     | c-J | c-K | c-L |
     |_____|_____|_____|

-So pressing ctrl-I takes you to the middle Vim split.
-Pressing c-L takes you to the bottom right tmux split.
+So pressing `ctrl-I` takes you to the middle Vim split.
+Pressing `ctrl-L` takes you to the bottom right tmux split.

 If you have fewer than 3 vim or tmux panes, it'll still map the keys as you'd